 |Hebrew/Greek word||Tr. as 'Justice'||Tr. as 'Righteousness'||Tr. as other|

 What do these figures tell us?
 First, it implies very strongly that, to both Hebrew and N.T.
 Greek thinking justice and righteousness are the same thing.
 Second, it implies that our conception of 'justice' and 'righteousness', by which we give them different meanings, is likely to be wrong.

 So what is the real meaning of both words?
 I like the definition of 'justice' given by Paul Marshall:

-Justice is: right relationships among all things in the created order of things.
+Righteousness and Justice is: right relationships among all things in the created order of things.

 Now, that definition is different from both of our conceptions above.
 Our conventional conception of righteousness is centred on an entity (a human being); Marshall's conception is centred on relationships.
 Our conventional conception of justice is centred on a legal framework, whereas Marshall's conception is centred on our 'dwelling' amongst all created things.
 Our conventional conception of justice is of a balancing act; Marshall's conception is of quality of relationship.